ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/RunSRW.rst

-   conda install -y conda-build conda-verify cd path/to/your/workflow-tools/clone conda build recipe conda create -y -n workflow_tools -c local uwtools conda activate workflow_tools
+   conda install -y conda-build conda-verify cd path/to/your/workflow-tools/clone conda build recipe conda create -y -n workflow_tools -c local workflow_tools conda activate workflow_tools

 In future shells, you can activate and use this environment with: